aqlaboratory/openfold-3/docs/source/Inference.md

 (33-customized-inference-settings-using-runneryml)=
 ### 3.3 Customized Inference Settings Using `runner.yml`

 OpenFold3 provides extensive customization options through a `runner.yml` configuration file.
-This file allows you to override the default settings defined in [`validator.py`](https://github.com/aqlaboratory/openfold-3/blob/main/openfold3/entry_points/validator.py) and customize the inference behavior to your needs.
+This file allows you to override the default settings defined in [`validator.py`](https://github.com/aqlaboratory/openfold-3/blob/inference-dev/openfold3/entry_points/validator.py) and customize the inference behavior to your needs.

+Note that the only settings that cannot be overridden in `runner.yml` are the model parameters, which are defined in [`config.py`](https://github.com/aqlaboratory/openfold-3/blob/main/openfold3/projects/of3_all_atom/config/model_config.py#L87) (see below).

 We provide several example runner files in our [examples directory](https://github.com/aqlaboratory/openfold-3/tree/main/examples/example_runner_yamls) that demonstrate common use cases like: